ravindasenarath/aws-saa/README.md

       - Refer to secrets manager
     - ECS Task Role
       - Allow each task to have a specific role
+    - Supported Network Mods
+      - Host Mode: Networking of container directly tied to the host
+      - Bridge Mode: Network bridge is created between the host and the container.
+Allows remapping of ports.
+      - None mode: No external connectivity
+      - AWSVPC mode:  Each task allocated a seperate ENI.
+Each task will receive a seperate IP, security group.
+Helps to get granular monitoring for task network.
   - Fargate Launch Type: Serverless
     - Need to craete task definition
   - Data Volumes(EFS)